How to Celebrate Your Birthday at Disney Aulani Resort

 Posing with Mickey at the Makahiki Restaurant Character Breakfast

-If you’re looking for something more mellow, choose room service instead and eat your breakfast on your balcony while taking in a gorgeous view of the resort’s Waikohole Stream lazy river and the ocean in the distance.
-Eat like the locals by ordering the Traditional Loco Moco Breakfast with its sunny side up fried egg, white rice, and hamburger patty topped with gravy, or indulge in a Chocolate Milk-dipped Haupia Bread French Toast stuffed with banana and peanut butter.
+Looking for a more mellow breakfast?
+Choose room service instead and eat your breakfast on your balcony while taking in a gorgeous view of the resort’s Waikohole Stream lazy river and the ocean in the distance.
+Eat like the locals by ordering the Traditional Loco Moco Breakfast with its sunny side-up fried egg, white rice, and hamburger patty topped with gravy.
+Or, indulge in a Chocolate Milk-dipped Haupia Bread French Toast stuffed with banana and peanut butter.

 For some watery fun, head down to the zero-entry Waikohole family pool and take a few trips down the resort’s two waterslides.
-It’s impossible not to either scream or smile (or both) when zipping down the Pu’u Kilo Slides.
-One is an entirely enclosed tube slide and the other spins inner-tube riders about until they splash into a pool below.
-Relax for a bit in a lounge chair while the kids go wild for the Menehune Bridge children’s play area.
-They’ll enjoy its rope bridges, spraying water, and kiddie-sized slides.
-If you need a little grown-up time, head over to the Wailana Pool–a quiet spot to read a magazine.
+It’s impossible not to scream or smile (or both) when zipping down the Pu’u Kilo Slides.
+One is an entirely enclosed tube slide.
+The other spins inner-tube riders about until they splash into a pool below.

 Ko'Olina Beach at Disney's Aulani Resort